datashield/datashield.github.com/documentation/developers.md

 	# Propagate the new tag to GitHub
 	git push --tags

-Increment version number in the DESCRIPTION file so that development package does not conflict with the released one.
+Increment version number in the *DESCRIPTION* file so that development package does not conflict with the released one:

 	# Edit DESCRIPTION file with your favorite editor
 	vi DESCRIPTION